 Adding to existing wellbeing services

-As part of our wider community-led development, this fund sits alongside the Rural Community Hubs programme.
-It complements the work of the Rural Support Trusts, which help local people to work together to respond to the challenges they face.
+Grants were provided to help improve the mental wellbeing of rural people by complementing existing services.
+As part of our wider community-led development approach, this fund sat alongside the Rural Community Hubs programme.
+It also complemented the work of Rural Support Trusts, which help local people to work together to respond to the challenges they face.

-Any projects we fund should focus on support for people with unmet wellbeing needs, such as:
+Projects we funded supported people across the primary sector with unmet wellbeing needs, such as:

 - rural Māori

 - farming mothers